hoppscotch/hopp-doc-gen/README.md

 ## Detailed Instructions

-Hopp Doc Gen generates documentation (using Vuepress) based on Hoppscotch collections.
+*Hopp Doc Gen generates documentation (using Vuepress) based on Hoppscotch collections. *

-1. Navigate to https://hoppscotch.io/doc and import a collection you have previously created in Hoppscotch (by clicking on the folder icon next to any collection in the Collections pane).
+**1.** Navigate to https://hoppscotch.io/doc and import a collection you have previously created in Hoppscotch (by clicking on the folder icon next to any collection in the Collections pane).

-2. Once you've imported the collection, you'll see some JSON data about the collection, make sure to select all of it and copy it to your clipboard - we're going to be needing it! :wink:
+**2.** Once you've imported the collection, you'll see some JSON data about the collection, make sure to select all of it and copy it to your clipboard - we're going to be needing it! :wink:

-3. Now it's time to generate the documentation!
+**3.** Now it's time to generate the documentation!
 Clone this repository in the terminal.

 ```
 $ git clone https://github.com/hoppscotch/hopp-doc-gen.git
 $ cd hopp-doc-gen
 ```

-4. Install all the dependencies.
+**4.** Install all the dependencies.

 ```
 $ npm install
 ```

-5. Run `npm link` so that we can generate our documentation!.
+**5.** Run `npm link` so that we can generate our documentation!.

 ```
 $ npm link
 ```

-6. Create a file named `hoppscotch-collection.json` and paste the JSON data that you copied earlier into the file.
+**6.** Create a file named `hoppscotch-collection.json` and paste the JSON data that you copied earlier into the file.

-7. Then generate the documentation using the following commands:
+**7.** Then generate the documentation using the following commands:
 ```
 $ hdg generate hoppscotch-collection.json
 ```

-8. To preview your generated documentation, run
+**8.** To preview your generated documentation, run
 ```
 $ npm run docs:dev
 ```

-9. **Deploying to Netlify!!!**
+**9.** **Deploying to Netlify!!!**

 Once you feel like you're ready to publish the documentation, you can deploy it on Netlify.